Making the Most of the SECURE Act’s New 10-Year Rule

 - Maximize available tax-deferred accounts and use inherited IRA for cash flow.

-Let’s also assume that John and Mary’s portfolio has a target allocation of 70% stocks and 30% bonds.
+Let’s also assume that John and Mary’s investment portfolio has a target allocation of 70% stocks and 30% bonds.
 They should move as much of the 30% fixed allocation to the beneficiary IRA, since the growth on fixed income will likely be lower than equity over a 10-year period.
-This will shift the higher growth assets to accounts that do not need to be liquidated in 10 years—reducing the potential for higher taxes when the inherited IRA must be emptied at the end of the 10-year period. - Take advantage of low-income years.
+This will shift the higher growth assets to accounts that do not need to be emptied in 10 years—reducing the potential for higher taxes when the inherited IRA must be emptied at the end of the 10-year period. - Take advantage of low-income years.

 Over the next 10 years, John and Mary should come up with a plan to increase distributions out of the beneficiary IRA during low-income years.
 This will help ensure that the distributions from the IRA will be taxed at lower rates.
 For example, Mary’s business may have a bad year, causing their joint income to be lower than normal.
 This would be a great year for them to take a little more out of the inherited IRA, as it will be taxed at a lower rate.
 John and Mary could also consider retiring a year or two earlier than planned and living off the inherited IRA.
 This would allow them to spend down the inherited IRA in a very low tax bracket while allowing their other retirement accounts and Social Security to continue to grow.